 When the cancerous cells spread beyond the lining, into the surrounding muscles of the bladder, it's known as muscle-invasive bladder cancer.
 This is less common, but has a higher chance of spreading to other parts of the body and can be fatal.

 Bladder cancer is more common in older adults.
 More than 90 per cent of people diagnosed in Northern Ireland between 2011 and 2015 were over the age of 55.

-Rates are highest among men aged 85-89 and highest among women aged over 90.
+Rates are highest among men aged 85 to 89 and highest among women aged over 90.

-In Northern Ireland, the probability a man will develop bladder cancer before the age of 75 is around 1 in 115.
+In Northern Ireland, the probability a man will develop bladder cancer before the age of 75 is around one in 115.

-The probability a woman will develop bladder cancer before the age of 75 is 1 in 382.
+The probability a woman will develop bladder cancer before the age of 75 is one in 382.

 In Northern Ireland, bladder cancer is about twice as common in men as it is in women.